elistevens/xws-spec/README.md

   * The key "builder_link" should contain a link to the original squadron builder app.

 A "pilot" MUST contain:
-* A unique ID for the pilot with the key "pilot"
+* A unique ID for the pilot with the key "name"
 * A unique ID for the ship with the key "ship"

 A "pilot" MAY contain:
 * A dictionary of upgrades with the key "upgrades", each with:
-  * A key identifying the type of upgrade, eg. "elitepilottalent", "missile", "torpedo", etc.
+  * A key identifying the type of upgrade, eg. "crew", "missile", "torpedo", etc.
   * A value which is an array of unique IDs for each upgrade of that type, eg. "pushthelimit", "outmaneuver", etc.
 * A dictionary of app-specific data with the key "vendor".
 Each vendor should use a key specific to their app, eg. "voidstate".